-We conduct training courses in several academic centers in the U.S. We are seeing interest from key opinion leaders at academic centers in our Bedrock technique.
+We conduct training courses in several academic centers in the U.S. and engage key opinion leaders to support our development efforts.
+Our Bedrock technique is used in the treatment of adult spinal deformity.
 We introduced this technique in June 2019 for use in the fusion of the sacroiliac joints in conjunction with a multi-segment spinal fusion, or long construct, procedure.
-The Bedrock technique is based on our proprietary implants, with one implace placed a posterior approach, through the sacrum, across the sacroiliac joint, and into the ilium, in contrast to placement via of three iFuse implants placed via a lateral approach through the ilium and into the sacrum, as in our traditional iFuse procedure.
-The Bedrock technique is used to increase stability at the base of a long construct, and biomechanical testing has shown iFuse implants in this position reduce sacroiliac joint motion by approximately 30% in conjunction with a long construct.
-Interest in the Bedrock technique has enabled our field sales representatives to access leading spine surgeons at important academic medical centers in the U.S. Our representatives are often then able to train a broader group of spine surgeons, including residents and fellows in training at the centers, on both the Bedrock technique and minimally invasive sacroiliac fusion.
-Since the launch of Bedrock, we have conducted more than 40 training courses at academic centers in the U.S. We recently received CE mark clearance for the promotion of the Bedrock technique in Europe and we launched the promotion of this technique in select European markets.
-We believe that acceptance of the sacroiliac joint as a pain generator by leading spine surgeons may result in more widespread awareness of sacroiliac joint dysfunction and its role in causing certain types of chronic low back pain.
-Our ability to engage with key opinion leaders has been impeded by COVID-19.
-However, we are continuing our activities with key opinion leaders through our virtual education series.
+The Bedrock technique utilizes our proprietary iFuse Implants, with one implant placed across each sacroiliac joint (for a total of two implants per case) using a posterior approach, through the sacrum, across the sacroiliac joint, and into the ilium.
+The Bedrock technique differs from our traditional iFuse procedure, whereby three iFuse implants are placed across one sacroiliac joint via a lateral transarticular approach through the ilium and into the sacrum.
+The Bedrock technique is performed to increase stability at the base of a long construct.
+Biomechanical testing has shown that iFuse Implants placed in this position reduce sacroiliac joint motion by approximately 30% in conjunction with a long construct.
+Interest in the Bedrock technique among deformity surgeons, including many key opinion leaders, has provided our sales representatives with access to important academic medical centers in the U.S. This enables our representatives to train a broader group of spine surgeons, including residents and fellows at these centers, on both the Bedrock technique and minimally invasive sacroiliac fusion.
+Since the launch of Bedrock, we have conducted more than 45 training courses at academic centers in the U.S., where more than 200 surgical residents and fellows have been trained.
+We received CE mark clearance for the promotion of the Bedrock technique in Europe and we launched the promotion of this technique in select European markets

-Influence coverage and reimbursement
+Leverage broad coverage and reimbursement